abelardopardo/ontask_b/docs_src/Using/include_details.rst

 Column Operations
 =================

-The *Column Operations* page is available through the |fa-cog| Settings link at the top-bar menu.
+The *Column Operations* page is available through the |fa-cog| *More* link at the top-bar menu.
 Columns in OnTask have substantial information and operations that is condensed in this page.
 The information is shown as illustrated by the following figure.

 .. figure:: /scaptures/workflow_details.png
    :align: center